georgekoranteng5/KICKOFFUSA-Website/PRODUCT-MANAGEMENT-PITCH.md

-# **KickoffUSA Website: Product Management Pitch**
+# **KICKOFFUSA Website: Product Management Pitch**

 ## **Executive Summary**

-The KickoffUSA website is a comprehensive soccer community platform that bridges the gap between grassroots soccer culture and digital engagement.
+The KICKOFFUSA website is a comprehensive soccer community platform that bridges the gap between grassroots soccer culture and digital engagement.
 Built for the KICKOFFUSA soccer initiative, we're creating more than a website—we're building a digital movement that unites athletes, fans, and strangers through the beautiful game.

 ---